5 Common Relapse Triggers and How to Avoid Them After Rehab

 Here are some ideas to keep you feeling productive:

 - Declutter: The mere act of decluttering is linked to reducing stress and anxiety.
-The series of quick decisions involved in selecting which items to keep, donate, or throw out can have the power to recharge you emotionally and boost your self-confidence.
+The series of quick decisions involved in selecting which items to keep, donate, or throw out can recharge you emotionally and boost your self-confidence.

 - Focus on personal fitness: Combined with other continuing care treatments, exercise, such as regular swimming, shows promising benefits in addiction recovery.